thelfer/tfel/docs/web/tfel-python.md

 Some objects are defined that mirror the objects defined in the namespace `tfel::material::homogenization::elasticity` for the construction and homogenization of general microstructures.
-Again, we invite the reader to consult the [details](tfel-material.html#homogenization-of-general-microstructures) of the documentation.
+The reader may want to consult this documentation [here](tfel-material.html#homogenization-of-general-microstructures).

 The `ParticulateMicrostructure` object is  defined and can be instantiated in various ways: